A Kernel Score Perspective on Forecast Disagreement and the Linear Pool: Formal Setup

 Suppose that the predictand is distributed according to $F \in \mathcal{F}$.
 Then the expected score when stating the forecast $H$ is given by

-where $\mathbb{E}_F$ denotes expectation with respect to the distribution $F$.
+where $\mathbb{E}_F$ denotes expectation with respect to a random variable (in this case, $X$) that is distributed according to $F$.
+Throughout much of this paper, we will treat distributions such as $F$ and $H$ as well as combination weights $w_1, w_2, \ldots, w_n$ as fixed, non-random objects.
+Exceptions occur in Sections \ref{sec:implications} and \ref{sec:simulation}, where we consider a `prediction space' framework in which forecasts and outcomes follow a joint distribution.

 The score divergence $d_S(H,F)$ measures the difference in expected scores when stating $H$, as opposed to the actual distribution $F$.
 It is given by

 A proper scoring rule $S$ satisfies $d_S(H, F) \ge 0$ for all $F, H \in \mathcal{F}$.
-Proper scoring rules thus incentivize truthful and accurate forecasting: A forecaster whose beliefs are represented by $F$ cannot do (strictly) better by reporting a forecast distribution other than $F$.
-Below we will argue that for some scoring rules, the divergence $d_S(H,F)$ is a useful measure of disagreement between $H$ and $F$.
+Proper scoring rules thus incentivize truthful and accurate forecasting: A forecaster whose beliefs are represented by $F$ cannot do (strictly) better by reporting a forecast distribution other than $F$. \cite{ThorarinsdottirEtAl2013} argue that divergence functions $d_S(H,F)$ based on proper scoring rules are useful for measuring the discrepancy between two distributions $F$ and $H$ in applications.
+Below we will argue that divergence functions based on kernel scores, a subfamily of proper scores, are particularly useful due to their symmetry property that $d_S(H,F) = d_S(F,H)$.

 The entropy $\mathbb{E}_F[S(F,X)]$ represents a forecaster's expected score when reporting $F$.
 Given that $F$ is an optimal forecast, this is the best (i.e., smallest) expected score that can be attained.
 Entropy hence measures the uncertainty implicit in $F$.
+In the following, we will occasionally use the shorter notation $\text{ent}(F) := \mathbb{E}_F[S(F,X)]$ to denote the entropy of $F$.